19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ### Overworld Encounter Tips

 The nature of overworld encounters is intended to allow the GM to build out the world.
-The following is the encounter generation for the default setting.
+The following is the encounter generation for **Mithrinia**.
 You can use it, or use it as a reference point for building your own.

 #### Encounter Time of Day